vasylshlapaks/playwright-api-sample/README.md

 Run `npm install` in root folder to install dependencies

 #### Configuration
-Add `.env` file with secrets for users/wallets to root folder of project
+Add `.env` file with secrets for users/wallets to root folder of project if needed

 #### Run a single test file

-npx playwright test apiCallsExample.spec.ts
+npx playwright test registerUser.spec.ts

 #### Run all tests